The key cuts & denim trends to know

-If you haven’t embraced it already, then you’ll want to get involved with the high-rise, straight-leg jean, currently doing a good job of ruling the runway, front row and the closets of pretty much every influencer you care to name.
-Not working for you?
-The ’90s-inspired wide-leg jean is popping up everywhere too, and is a great warm-weather choice thanks to the loose, airy fit and how brilliantly chic it looks with sandals.
+If you haven’t embraced it already, then you’ll want to get involved with the high-rise, straight-leg jean, currently doing a good job of ruling the runway, front row and closets of pretty much every fashion insider you care to name.
+Not for you?
+The ’90s-style wide-leg jean, with its loose, airy fit, is popping up everywhere, too, and looks brilliantly chic with square-toed sandals.
 Make sure you go slightly cropped to keep the effect streamlined.

 The message this season?
 Don’t hold back: emerging and established labels alike are encouraging us to wear double denim in innovative new ways.
 Effortless yet high-impact, the easiest way to master this look is by opting for utilitarian boiler suits by failsafe denim labels such as Citizens of Humanity and Agolde.
 Dark washes work perfectly for off-duty days, while ivory styles pop against sun-kissed skin and can be instantly elevated by the addition of barely-there sandals.
 Alternatively, invest in a few different pieces you can mix and match.
 Saint Laurent’s distressed denim jacket makes for the perfect trans-seasonal look when paired with Citizens of Humanity’s frayed mini.